Faculty and Staff

 Dr. Richard K. and Gloria I. Nystrom Fine Arts Professorial Chair in Art History

 Jo received her B.A. from Smith College, her M.A. from Oberlin, and her Ph.D. in art history from Stanford.
 She also studied at Middlebury College and the University of Munich, where she was a Fulbright Scholar.
 Her principal interests lie in nineteenth- and twentieth-century and contemporary art, including feminist and postcolonial art and theory.
 She is the author of Woodland Reflections: The Art of Truman Lowe.
 Her essays on contemporary Native American art have appeared in books and journals, including American Indian Art Magazine.
 In 2003, she received the James R. Underkofler Award for excellence in undergraduate teaching.

 Joy received her B.A. from St. Olaf College with majors in chemistry and Asian studies and her M.A. in art history from the National Taiwan University with a major in Chinese bronzes and a minor in Chinese ceramics.
 She received her Ph.
 D. in art history at the University of Chicago.
 Her dissertation is entitled "Layers of Being: Bodies, Objects, and Spaces in Warring State Funerals."
 Joy speaks fluent Mandarin Chinese and has won several fellowships and awards.
 Most recently, she taught at the University of Chicago in the Department of Art History and worked part time at the Field Museum of Natural History as assistant to the Curator of the Boone Collection of Japanese Art.

-Visiting Assistant Professor of Photography & New Media
+Visiting Assistant Professor of Photography/Visual Studies/Digital Media

 Office: Smith, Room 303